openstack/openstack-ansible/doc/source/user/aio/quickstart.rst

   `Building an AIO`_ for more details.
 * 16GB RAM

-It's `possible` to perform AIO builds within a virtual machine for demonstration and evaluation, but your virtual machines will perform poorly.
+It is `possible` to perform AIO builds within a virtual machine for demonstration and evaluation, but your virtual machines will perform poorly unless nested virtualization is available.
 For production workloads, multiple nodes for specific roles are recommended.

 .. _hardware-assisted virtualization: https://en.wikipedia.org/wiki/Hardware-assisted_virtualization